-Sivan Pätsch is the Research Director at OFE.
+Sivan Pätsch is OFE’s Finance and Operations Director.
+He held the role of Policy Adviser and Research Director at OFE.
 Before he joined OFE, he gained experience in EU policy making at the Council of the European Union.
 He also worked as an Information Security Officer and Data Protection Officer for arvato Bertelsmann and before as a Quality Coordinator, among other responsibilities.
 He has a master’s degree in European Affairs from Lund University, Sweden with a thesis on the global expansion of the European data protection standard, a topic he is also personally interested in.
 In addition, he holds a bachelor’s degree in European Public Administration from the University of Twente, Enschede and from the University of Münster.
-Sivan is a native German speaker, is fluent in English and is learning Swedish.
+Sivan is a native German speaker, is fluent in English and is learning Dutch and Swedish.

 Graham Taylor co founded OpenForum Europe in 2002 and is now its Chairman, having retired as CEO.
 As Chairman of the Board of OFE Ltd he continues to have legal and fiscal responsibility for the organisation, continues to work on specific OFE projects, and acts in an ambassadorial role for OFE.
 He has some 40 years of experience in the ICT industry, and prior to OFE was a Director at ICL (now Fujitsu).
 He is married, with two grown up daughters, lives mainly in the UK, just outside London, but with a ‘maison secondaire’ in South West France, from which he regularly commutes to Brussels.
 In the dim and distant past he gained a Bsc Honours degree from the University of Sussex in Mathematics and Computer Engineering.
 Not a linguist, other than English he gets by in French.